debyte/tsxlink/README.md

 Reusable components need to be recognized and marked in the design so that they can be instantiated with actual data and events in the React environment.
-The design components are replicated as TSX files, which each define a corresponding React.FunctionComponent.
+The design components are replicated as TSX files, which each define a corresponding React.FunctionComponent (FC).
 The React components are dumb, or in other words, presentation components.
 Programmers should not edit the automatically built TSX files but wrap them in to other components that take care of the necessary logic and state.